 Project Partners

 The partners of this project include Randy Weathersby from the City of Albany and Dougherty County Planning and Development Services.
 He is also associated with Southwest Georgia Water Resources Task Force.
-This project fall in the application field of water resources, and will provide end-user and partner who work directly in karst aquifer systems a tool designed to enhance decision-making processes associated with managing groundwater consumption and contamination risks.
+This project will provide end-user and partner who work directly in karst aquifer systems a tool designed to enhance decision-making processes associated with managing groundwater consumption and contamination risks.
 The GRACE-based groundwater storage monitoring will enable the end-users to monitor up-to-date groundwater storage change in a relatively large region.
 While water storage is a geographically larger-scale phenomenon, water quality is more regionally specific and local groundwater quality evaluation is more practical for water resource managers to develop adaptive policies.
-With the quantity change information at a broad scale, the augmented DRASTIC model will provide end-users take a closer look at the focal area with local details.
+With the quantity change information at a broad scale, the augmented DRASTIC model will allow end-users to take a closer look at the focal area with local details.

 III.
 Methodology

-The goal of groundwater vulnerability assessment is to identify areas which are more susceptible to pollution than others (Piscopo 2001).
+The goal of groundwater vulnerability assessment is to identify areas which are more susceptible to pollution than others (Piscopo, 2001).
 Generally, process-based methods, statistical analyses, and overlay and indexing techniques are used in the assessment process.
-Overlay and indexing methods are most-suitable for overcoming the limitations of both statistical and process-based methodologies (Shirazi 2012).
-Usage of overlay and indexing techniques does not require extensive datasets to capture physical, chemical, and biological reactions that are required by process-based methods (Shirazi 2012).
+Overlay and indexing methods are most-suitable for overcoming the limitations of both statistical and process-based methodologies (Shirazi, 2012).
+Usage of overlay and indexing techniques does not require extensive datasets to capture physical, chemical, and biological reactions that are required by process-based methods (Shirazi, 2012).
 The DRASTIC model, which employs overlay and indexing methodologies, is widely-recognized and used to assess groundwater vulnerability.
-DRASTIC was first developed by the United States Environmental Protection Agency (EPA) and later modified by researchers to account for a range of different environmental settings (Shirazi 2012).
+DRASTIC was first developed by the United States Environmental Protection Agency (EPA) and later modified by researchers to account for a range of different environmental settings (Shirazi, 2012).
 This study followed the traditional DRASTIC model considering seven hydrogeological parameters: depth to groundwater (D), net recharge (R), aquifer media (A), soil media (S), topography (T), impact of vadose zone (I) and hydraulic conductivity (C).
 An additional term, corresponding to sinkhole susceptibility, was then incorporated into the model.

 Objective 1: Groundwater quantity assessment using GRACE